LinusBorg/vue-mixable/README.md

-# `vue-comixable`
+# `vue-mixable`

-> Turn Mixins into composables to reuse them in Composition API
+> Convert mixins into composables to reuse them in Composition API

 ## Quick Intro